Skip to Content

 ICB Solutions, a division of Neighbors Bank: Not affiliated or endorsed by the U.S Department of Agriculture or any govt. agency.
 NMLS #491986.
 Not available in NY.
 Legal

-Many don’t realize that there are two types of Section 502 Single-Family Rural Housing Loans and mistake the USDA Single-Family Direct Loan with the Single-Family Guaranteed Loan.
+Borrowers can take advantage of two types of Section 502 Single-Family Rural Housing Loans: the USDA Single-Family Direct Loan or the Single-Family Guaranteed Loan.

-The USDA created both loan programs to boost homeownership in rural and suburban areas.
-But the two programs have key differences and are meant for two very different situations.
+The U.S. Department of Agriculture created both loan programs to boost homeownership in rural and suburban areas, but the two programs contain key differences.
+Read on for more information about each loan type and discover the program that works best for you.

 USDA's Rural Housing Loan Options

-The purpose of the USDA's two rural housing loan options is to help drive economic growth in rural and suburban areas by making homeownership affordable in those areas.
+The USDA's two rural housing loan options help drive economic growth in rural and suburban areas by making homeownership affordable.

-While both programs offer the main benefit of USDA loans – $0 down financing – there are significant differences between the two, primarily because each program is meant for a specific situation.
+Both programs offer the main benefit of USDA loans — $0 down financing — but each program fits specific borrowers’ needs.

 Eligibility Requirements for USDA Direct vs Guaranteed